 History Of The Infield Fly Rule

 The Infield Fly Rule is a pivotal part of baseball’s rule book, preventing unfair advantages during certain plays.
-To appreciate this rule’s impact on the game, it’s essential to dive into its history and see how it has shaped the sport.
+To appreciate this rule’s impact on the game, diving into its history and seeing how it has shaped the sport is essential.

 Early Origins

 The concept of the Infield Fly Rule first emerged in professional baseball in the late 19th century.
 Its creation aimed to stop deceitful infielders from exploiting the rules.
-They would intentionally drop easy fly balls, leading to forced outs at multiple bases.
-This was hardly fair play.
+They intentionally drop easy-fly balls, leading to forced outs at multiple bases.
+That was hardly fair play.

 Evolving Over Decades

 Over time, the rule saw several adjustments.
 Its definition and application were refined to maintain the spirit of fair competition.
-By preventing easy double or triple plays, it upheld the integrity of the game.
+Preventing easy double or triple plays upheld the integrity of the game.
 The rule’s evolution reflects baseball’s desire to balance strategy with sportsmanship.

 Situational Application